5 big bills you can cut fast

 2. Food and groceries

-Americans spend an average of $6,111 a year on food, according to the U.S. Department of Labor's Consumer Expenditure Survey.
-But with prices rising quickly, food is taking an increasingly bigger bite out of our budgets.
+Americans spent an average of $6,602 a year on food in 2013, according to the U.S. Department of Labor's Consumer Expenditure Survey.
+With prices going nowhere but up, food is taking an increasingly bigger bite out of our budgets.

 How can you save on something so fundamental?
 It's actually not difficult.
 A family of four can slash $240 from its monthly food budget by switching from pricey meals to lower-cost options, according to the U.S. Department of Agriculture.